stephenwotani/IT-Helpdesk-Projects/Active Directory Projects/AD Home Lab Setup/README.md

 **configuring the server Machine**

 -setting up an administrator account and and loging cridentials for the admin account
--configuring the network settings by issigning  a static IPV4 ip to the server,a subnetmask and a DNS IP
+-configuring the network settings by assigning  a static IPV4 IP to the server,a subnetmask and a DNS IP
 -Launching Active Directory in tools
 -Creating our first Forest and Tree
 -creating a Domain Name Called WOTANILABS.LAN

-**configuring the client Machine**
+**configuring the client Machines**
--In the network settings of the client machine an IPV4 is assigned to the machine with thesame Network IP as the server machine
+-In the network settings of the client machines an IPV4 is assigned to the machines with thesame Network IP as the server machine
--A default subnet mask is assigned to the client machine and the default Dns setting IP is same as the Server IP.
+-A default subnet mask is assigned to the client machine and the default DNS setting IP is same as the Server IP.
--Adding the client machine from a workgroup to a Domain
+-Adding the client machines from a workgroup to the domain WOTANI.LAN

 **Activities in Pictures**